Royce-33/BankersAlgorithm/README.md

 * Implemented release_resources_safety function

 ## Features
+* Available resources are inputted by the user via command line
 * Handles manual resource request and release commands
     * Command structure follows the pattern of:
         * "RQ x x x x ... x" -> where the number of x's is the number of resources